The above photo of the sky was taken by a 5 year old child laying on her back in coastal Maine.

 4. Talk about it.

 Now take a look at all of your photos.
 Which photo expresses what you want to say about the sky the best?
 What makes your photo work?
 Were you surprised at the results?
-What do you think would you like to try for your photo for the Sky Day Mosaic?
+What do you think would you like to try for your photo for the Sky Day Project?

 5. Look again.